-All you need is a valid GPG signature, git configuration, slightly modified workflow to use the signature and eventually even setup in github so one benefits from the "nice" UI.
+All you need is a valid GPG signature, git configuration, and slightly modified workflow to use the signature.
+Eventually, set it up in GitHub; hence, benefiting from the "nice" UI.

 Get a GPG signature:

 ''' Google for howto, but generally it works like this $ gpg --gen-key # defaults are usually fine (using expiration is recommended) $ gpg --send-keys $YOUR_KEY # to propagate the key to outer world '''